What materials absorb heat and store energy

 - What are the new energy storage aluminum materials

-- What metal materials are used in energy storage equipment
+- What materials are needed for self-generating energy storage module equipment

-- What equipment is used to store energy
+- What are some ways to store energy on a large scale

-- What is the research prospect of dielectric energy storage materials
+- What are the types of vanadium-lithium energy storage materials